noxyid66/unittesting_thp/README.md

 **★Participation**

-i understand why the Humanity Protocol does not pay attention to this because currently the community is focusing on phase 1, namely the RWT claim.
-I hope that in the future the Humanitarian Party will add more **captcha to block bot**
+i understand why the Humanity Protocol does not pay attention to this because currently the community is focusing on pase 1, namely the RWT claim.
+I hope that in the future the humanity protocol community will add more **captcha to block bot**

+**I am humanity protocol and ~~not a robot~~**